languagetool-org/languagetool-org.github.io/development-overview.md

 2. Each sentence is split into words
 3. Each word is assigned its part-of-speech tag(s) (e.g. *cars* = plural
    noun, *talked* = simple past verb)
-4. The analyzed text is then matched against the built-in rules and against the rules loaded from the `grammar.xml` file
+4. The analyzed text is then matched against the built-in Java rules and against the rules loaded from the `grammar.xml` file

 The most important thing you need to keep in mind is that LanguageTool's